MIresearch/Best-Performing-Cities/README.md

   <Br>

-To account for the influence of population size, US metropolitan areas are divided into large and small cities.
-Large and small cities are further divided into five tiers based on their relative performance, with top-ranked cities in Tier 1 and bottom-ranked cities in Tier 5.
-To learn more about large and small cities' rankings, or about the BPC methodology, use the bottoms below: <br>

-  <a href="https://miresearch.github.io/BPC-Large/" target="_blank"><button class="button button2"><b>Large Cities</b></button></a>
-  <a href="https://miresearch.github.io/BPC-methodology/" target="_blank"><button class="button button2"><b> BPC methodology</b></button></a>
+To learn more about the methodology used to calcualte the BPC rankings and to classify large and small cities into the five tiers, visit our <a href="https://miresearch.github.io/BPC-methodology/" target="_blank"><b> BPC methodology website</b></button></a>.

  <Br>